abasired/SFND_3D_Object_Tracking/README.md

       */
     }
   ```
   * FP.2: Using cropped lidar points and their respective projection onto 2D iamges obtained from camera, TTC is computed.
-These Lidar points are associated with bounding boxes detected using Yolo based Deeplearning alogorithm.
+These Lidar points are associated with bounding boxes.
 Using the matching bounding boxes and the criteria that vehicle in front is in the ego lane, the appropiate lidar points are sorted based on the x-coord.
-Inorder to avoid outliers, used the median of the sorted x-coord to compute TTC
+Inorder to avoid outliers, used the median of the sorted x-coord to compute TTC.

   ```
         void computeTTCLidar(std::vector<LidarPoint> &lidarPointsPrev,